Japantown, Little Tokyo

 Visiting Little Tokyo

-A Little Tokyo highlight is the Japanese American National Museum, the only one in the country focused on Americans of Japanese ancestry.
+A Little Tokyo highlight is the Japanese American National Museum at 100 North Central Avenue, the only museum in the country focused on Americans of Japanese ancestry.
 Exhibits include original barracks from the Heart Mountain internment camp.
 Nearby is the Go for Broke Monument, honoring Japanese American veterans of World War II and at 244 S. San Pedro Street.

 Next to the museum is Chado tea room, a good place for a pick-me-up and one of the best places we've ever seen for buying tea to brew at home.

 Across the street is the Japanese Village Plaza, where you'll find lots of shops selling Japanese goods, along with Japanese markets and restaurants.
 Yagura Tower, just outside its entrance on 3rd Street is a replica of a rural Japanese fire lookout tower.

 If you like Japanese gardens, the James Irvine Japanese Garden is at 244 S. San Pedro Street.